Equal Opportunity Employer: Requirements & Compliance

 What Exactly Is Discrimination?

 Words like “discrimination” are heard a lot these days, but what does it really mean?
-The truth is that workplace discrimination can take many forms:
+The truth is that job discrimination and workplace discrimination can take many forms, affecting hiring, promotions, and daily work experiences.

-These are the scenarios the EEOC exists to investigate and remedy.
+The EEOC exists to investigate and remedy these scenarios.
 Understanding EEO laws is about creating workplaces where everyone feels respected, safe, and given a chance to thrive based on their actual work, not anything else.

 What Do Employers Do To Ensure Equal Opportunity?